decentrio/sorobook/aggregation/Readme.md

 - Contract Event Process

 ### Aggregation Process
-The `Aggregation Proccess` use [go/ingest](https://github.com/stellar/go/tree/master/ingest) package for collecting the on-chain`ledger` information.
+The `Aggregation Process` use [go/ingest](https://github.com/stellar/go/tree/master/ingest) package for collecting the on-chain`ledger` information.
 The aggregation is defined in [getNewLedger()](https://github.com/decentrio/sorobook/blob/fad4719f4a7fd0cc8b0ce342b5faac9f6d2ad7ad/aggregation/ledger.go#L14) and push to `ledgerQueue` which would be used by `Ledger Process`

-### Ledger Proccess
+### Ledger Process
 ```go=
 type LedgerWrapper struct {
     ledger models.Ledger